Juvenile Dermatomyositis: Symptoms and Treatment

 Medications for Juvenile Dermatomyositis

-• Corticosteroids: Corticosteroids, such as prednisone, are commonly used to reduce inflammation and suppress the immune system.
-They are usually the first line of treatment.
+• Corticosteroids: Corticosteroids, such as prednisone, are commonly used as the first line of treatment to reduce inflammation and suppress the immune system.

 • Immunosuppressants: Medications such as methotrexate, azathioprine, and cyclosporine may be prescribed to control the immune system and reduce inflammation.